cloud-gov/cg-site/_posts/2017-05-24-get-what-you-need.md

 #### We can help you figure out whether the platform meets your needs.

-Email us at [cloud-gov-inquiries@gsa.gov](mailto:cloud-gov-inquiries@gsa.gov) and we will contact you with next steps shortly.
+Email us at [inquiries@cloud.gov](mailto:inquiries@cloud.gov) and we will contact you with next steps shortly.

 #### You can also try a free sandbox space.